LIT-LVM: Structured Regularization for Interaction Terms in Linear Predictors using Latent Variable Models: Additional Details and Results on Real Data Experiments

 \subsection{OpenML Datasets}

-In our experiments, we utilized a diverse set of benchmark datasets to evaluate the performance of the proposed model.
-These datasets were chosen to ensure comprehensive coverage of different types of data distributions and characteristics.
-By using these datasets, we aimed to thoroughly validate the performance and generalization ability of our model across both classification and regression tasks.
+In our experiments, we utilize a diverse set of benchmark datasets to evaluate the performance of the proposed model.
+These datasets are chosen to ensure comprehensive coverage of different types of data distributions and characteristics.
+By using these datasets, we aim to thoroughly validate the performance and generalization ability of our model across both classification and regression tasks.